sam0x17/quoth/README.md

   encouraged.
 This is a double-edged sword because it means you can efficiently parse ambiguous things that are normally inefficient to parse and hard to reason about, but now it is much easier to introduce ambiguity into your underlying grammar.

+## Peeking

+Quoth also takes special care to make anything that is `Parsable` also automatically `Peekable`, making it even easier to implement `Parsable`.
+Furthermore, `Peekable` itself allows peeking on both a type-basis, _and_ on a specific value basis.
+For example, you could peek "is an `Ident` next?" or "is an `Ident` with _this specific value_ next?".

 More information and docs will be coming in the next release